Saving is all about transforming income into wealth.

 One downside to keeping a lot of money in a savings account is that the interest rate is unlikely to keep up with inflation.
 If you’re keeping a fairly small amount of money in the account, either for emergencies or a short-term goal, it probably won’t cause you much of a problem.
 If you have a larger balance and you plan to keep it long-term, an account with a larger return probably makes more sense.

-Another challenge is that because your account is easily accessible, you may be tempted to use the funds for spending money or other expenses instead of saving for your goals.
-If this is the case, consider opening separate accounts for each purpose – one account for regular expenses, another account for your emergency fund, etc.
+Another challenge is that you may be tempted to use the funds for spending money or other expenses instead of saving for your goals, since a savings account is easily accessible.
+If this is the case, consider opening separate accounts for each purpose—one account for regular expenses, another account for your emergency fund, etc.

 Certificates of Deposit (CDs), much like savings accounts, are a safe and insured savings tool.
 You’re more likely to get a better interest rate with a CD than with most savings accounts, but unlike savings accounts, you commit your money to the account for an agreed-upon period of time in exchange for that higher return.
 Rates vary based on market conditions and the length of the CD term, with a longer term generally generating a higher rate of return.
 If you have an emergency and need to get your money before the agreed-upon period of time, you’ll be hit with an early-withdrawal fee and may forfeit the earned interest.

 CDs can be a great savings vehicle for medium-term savings goals.
-For instance, if you are planning to buy a car next year and want to set aside the money you’ve already saved towards that goal.
+For instance, you may be planning to buy a car next year and want to set aside the money you’ve already saved towards that goal.

 Money market accounts are savings accounts that typically provide a higher rate of return, but may also require a larger balance.
 You may also have some check writing ability from these types of accounts.